cereniyim/llm-story-generator/README.md

 in a Secret Manager tool.

 ### Implement CI/CD pipelines
 Implement CI/CD pipelines so that the testing (and deployment) process is automated.
-GitHub Actions can be one solution for that.
+GitHub Actions can be a tool for that.

 For CI, whenever there is a new build, all unit tests are run.
 When implemented with high coverage of unit tests, it automates the